Luzkan/smells/content/smells/large-class.md

 ## Large Class

-When one would combine the power [Long Method](./long-method.md) and [Long Parameter List](./long-parameter-list.md) but on a higher abstraction level, then it he would get the _Large Class_ code smell.
-Large number of lengthy size methods, along with abundant number of parameters that can be passed to a class causes Large Class problems.
+When one combines the smell of [Long Method](./long-method.md) and [Long Parameter List](./long-parameter-list.md) but on a higher abstraction level, then he would get the _Large Class_ code smell.
+The large number of long-form methods, along with an abundant number of parameters that can be passed to a class, causes Large Class problems.
 The point is that the class just has too many responsibilities and is doing too much.

 ### Causation

-The reason this problem occurs is that under time constraints, it is much easier to place a new code in an existing class than to create a whole new class for the feature.
+The reason this problem occurs is that, under time constraints, it is much easier to place a new code in an existing class than to create a whole new class for the feature.

 ### Problems